bradbell/cppad_py/sphinx/test_out/children_res.rst

 Children
 ********
-This example uses a children command and the corresponding links are included.
+This example uses a children command and the corresponding link is included.
-If it had used a child link command, the same links would have been created automatically.
+If it had used a child link command, the same link would have been created automatically.

 .. toctree::